 Appendix A.3: In-state child abuse and neglect registry requirements for existing staff.
-(See related question at 5.4.3 (b)) Describe the provision from which the state/territory seeks relief.
+(See related question at 5.4.3 (b))

 The state seeks to phase in the in-state child abuse and neglect registry requirement for existing staff.
 The OEC is launching a new database at the end of September which will allow staff (new and existing) to more easily be checked against the in-state sex offender registry.